HumanSignal/label-studio/docs/source/templates/asr_hypotheses.md

 category: Dynamic Labels
 cat: dynamic-labels
 order: 151
-meta_title: Choose the most accurate Automatic Speach Recognition (ASR) hypothese
+meta_title: Choose the most accurate Automatic Speech Recognition (ASR) hypotheses
 meta_description:
 ---
+When you work with automatic speech transcribers, you are provided with several transcription hypotheses.
+Now, you can can select one of the variations from the list of transcription hypotheses.

 ## Labeling Configuration